dawranliou/dawranliou.com/content/13-getting-started-with-python-internals.md

 So now the value has the Reference Counting of 2.
 One from the variable name, another from the Value Stack.)

-* `BINARY_ADD` pops the two values from the Value Stack and pushs the result on top of the Value Stack again.
+* `BINARY_ADD` pops the two values from the Value Stack and pushes the result on top of the Value Stack again.

 * `CALL_FUNCTION` calls the `print` function and use `z` as its argument.